reponomadx/ws1-sentinelone-installer/README.md

 ## 🚀 Deployment Method

-1. Add the script to Workspace ONE UEM under **Resources > Scripts**
+1. Add the script(s) to Workspace ONE UEM under **Resources > Scripts**
 2. Use **System context**
-3. Run the script every 4 hours or as needed
+3. Run `s1_install.sh` on devices that need initial deployment
+4. Schedule `s1_upgrade.sh` to run periodically (e.g., every 4 hours)
-4. Add a **Secure String** variable named `password`
+5. Add a **Secure String** variable named `password`
-5. Assign the script to your desired Smart Group (e.g., all macOS Workstations)
+6. Assign the script to your desired Smart Group (e.g., all macOS Workstations)

 ---

 ## ✍️ Customization

-Before deployment, update the following values in the script:
+Before deployment, update the following values in the scripts:

 ```bash
 TARGET_USER="Your_macOS_Service_Account"